Canon SX740 vs Panasonic FZ1000 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX740 HS and Panasonic Lumix DC-FZ1000 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-It is notable that the FZ1000 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
-The SX740 does not feature such an accessory-socket.
+It is notable that the FZ1000 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
+The SX740 does not feature such a mic input.

 Both the SX740 and the FZ1000 II are recent models that are part of the current product line-up.
 The SX740 replaced the earlier Canon SX730 HS, while the FZ1000 II followed on from the Panasonic FZ1000.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.